yelosan/hugo-semantic-web-docs/content/en/main.md

 # Contribute

-You can contribute to the project via our GitLab: [https://codeberg.org/yelosan/hugo-semantic-web](https://codeberg.org/yelosan/hugo-semantic-web).
+You can contribute to the project via our Codeberg repo: [https://codeberg.org/yelosan/hugo-semantic-web](https://codeberg.org/yelosan/hugo-semantic-web).

-You can also help with our documentation via our GitLab: [https://gitlab.com/yelosan/hugo-semantic-web-docs](https://gitlab.com/yelosan/hugo-semantic-web-docs).
+You can also help with our documentation via our GitLab repo: [https://gitlab.com/yelosan/hugo-semantic-web-docs](https://gitlab.com/yelosan/hugo-semantic-web-docs).

 # Contact Us